 - Construction Solicitation for Blue Plains Floodwall Segments A, B, D The design-build Request for Qualifications (RFQ) and Request for Proposal (RFP) for this project were finalized for advertisement at the start of FY25.
 FEMA grant letter for Phase I work was received for \$3.9M.
 Phase II grant for the remaining funding will be awarded at the end of design.
 The project includes construction of walls to prevent flooding of the DC Water Blue Plains Advanced Wastewater Treatment Plant (AWTP) from the Potomac River.
 The floodwalls will be constructed to protect the AWTP from being inundated in a flood event up to a 500-year flood elevation with 3 feet of freeboard.
 This is the last of a series of flood mitigation projects for Blue Plains that includes the final three segments of walls and enhancements to existing flood protection features. - CMAR Construction Solicitation for Blue Plains projects - The CMAR Request for Qualifications (RFQ) for 2 portfolios are being finalized.
 Each portfolio includes two projects and is planned to be \$200 million in construction value.
 The first portfolio includes Filter Underdrain and Backwash System Upgrades (FUBS) and Miscellaneous Improvements to Filtration Facility (MIFF).
-The second portfolio includes Headwork Electrical Upgrades and Upgrades to Primary Treatment Facility. - Design Notice to Proceed for Upgrades to the Primary Treatment Facility - The planning for 20-year replacement project was completed and design procurement is underway.
-It includes rehabilitation and upgrade of primary treatment facilities, specifically collector mechanisms and general facility upgrades.
+The second portfolio includes Headwork Electrical Upgrades and Upgrades to Primary Treatment Facility. - Design Notice to Proceed for Upgrades to the Primary Treatment Facility - The planning for 20-year upgrade of primary treatment facilities, specifically collector mechanisms and general facility upgrades.